Critical Kaluza-Klein black holes and black strings in D = 10: Black objects in Kaluza-Klein theory

 As in \cite{Headrick:2009pv}, one can work with cartesian coordinates ($x,y$) in the far patch and polar coordinates ($r,a$) in the near patch, and the relation between them is simply given by the polar map: $x = r\cos a$, $y = r\sin a$.
-To transfer information between the two coordinate patches, one can use two overlapping domains, which is simple to implement if one uses finite differences, and impose uniqueness of the solution \cite{Headrick:2009pv}.
+To transfer information between the two coordinate patches, one can use two overlapping domains and impose uniqueness of the solution \cite{Headrick:2009pv}.
+This is simpler to implement if one uses finite differences.
 On the other hand, if one uses spectral methods, one can deform the two domains using some transfinite transformation and ensure that the two domains match along a curve; along this common boundary, one then imposes continuity of the functions and their normal derivatives.
 Alternatively, in the near region \cite{Kalisch:2017bin} introduce polar-like coordinates with a modified radial coordinate which naturally matches with the Cartesian coordinates sufficiently far from the black hole.
-This is the approach that we follow in the near region.
+This is the approach we follow in the near region.
 We recall the details of the integration domain and introduce the new compactification in appendix \ref{intdom}.

 The ansatz for the metric in the far patch is: \beq \dd s^2_{\text{Far}} = Q_1\,\dd\tau^2 + x^2\,Q_2\,\dd\Omega_{D-3}^2 + Q_3\,\dd x^2 + Q_4\,\dd y^2 + 2\,Q_5\,\dd x\dd y\,, \enq where the functions $Q\equiv\{Q_1,Q_2,Q_3,Q_4,Q_5\}(x,y)$ are our unknowns.
 As illustrated in the integration domain \ref{lattice}, the coordinate $x$ ranges from $L/2$, which is the boundary between the far and near regions, to infinity; on the other hand, $y\in[0,L/2]$, where $y=0$ is the reflection plane and $L/2$ is the periodic boundary.
 The boundary conditions we impose on the unknown functions $Q$ in this patch are: \begin{itemize} \item{{\bf\textsf{Asymptotic boundary}} at $x = \infty$: the metric must approach the KK space.
 This implies the Dirichlet boundary conditions, $Q_i(\infty,y) = 1$, $\forall i \neq 5$, and $Q_5(\infty,y) = 0$.} \item{{\bf\textsf{Matching boundary}}} at $x = L/2$: we impose continuity of the metric and its normal derivative. \item{{\bf\textsf{Reflection plane and periodic boundary}} at $y = 0$ and $y = L/2$ respectively: all $Q$'s must be even in the compact coordinate $y$ and thus we impose Neumann boundary conditions on all them except the crossed term $Q_5$, which must be Dirichlet there.} \end{itemize}